jaythemishra/connect-4.0/README.md

-	-Tile: the pieces that are dropped into the board
+	-Tile: the object that represents a piece that is dropped into the board

-	-Board: the game board
+	-GamePanel: Java panel  tha holds and runs the game

-	-MenuPanel: Java panel that hold the menu
+	-MenuPanel: Javapanel that hold the menu

 	-InstructionPanel: Java panel with all the instructions

-	-Game: runs the game
+	-SettingsPanel: Java panel that holds the game settings

-	-GamePanel: Java panel that has the actual game itself -Powerup (Interface) : Any action that changes the game from the standard Connect 4 game (i.e. Rotating the board, deleting rows/columns, bomb tiles, nukes, etc.)
-		-Rotation (rotates the board 90 degrees clockwise or counterclockwise).
-		-Delete (deletes a row or column from the board) -Bomb (deletes the 8 tiles around the spot where it lands on the board)
+	-Main: The class that holds the main method and runs the program

+	-KeyHandler: A temporary class left over from the AnimationDemoAP that is currently being used to handle keyboard interactions but will probably be removed later.

 Responsibility list:

-	-Jay: Menu panel, Instruction panel, Game (GUI)
+	-Jay: GamePanel, MenuPanel, InstructionPanel, Tile, SettingsPanel (Menu/GUI and some game logic)

-	-Ryan: Tile, Game (Game logic)
+	-Ryan: Tile, GamePanel (Game Logic and some GUI)